Stainless Steel vs Galvanised Steel: Which Should You Specify for Singapore Projects?

 • The application is industrial or functional

-Typical Singapore applications: structural support framing in sheltered locations, cable tray and M&E support systems, industrial walkway grating and platforms, construction-phase temporary works, site hoarding.
+Common Singapore applications: structural support framing in sheltered locations, cable tray and M&E support systems, industrial walkway grating and platforms, construction-phase temporary works, site hoarding.

-Supply Bay's Range: Stainless Steel and Galvanised Products
+Supply Bay's Stainless Steel and Galvanised Products

 Supply Bay supplies both stainless steel and galvanised steel across our full product range: